Health and wellbeing

 A compassionate mindset fosters recognition of your personal values and the wider sense of purpose giving meaning to your learning and life goals.
 These help you set your compass so you know you’re heading in the right direction, even when your immediate experiences are of uncertainty and confusion.

 At Portsmouth you also have the values of the Student Charter to guide you – these are a set of principles that students and staff agree contribute to a great student experience.
-Our Wellbeing for Learning framework encourages you to use the Student Charter as a guide to the mindsets that will support your wellbeing and your success as a student.
+Our Learning Well framework encourages you to use the Student Charter as a guide to the mindsets that will support your wellbeing and your success as a student.